We take every aspect of your personal profile into consideration when calculating your admissions chances.

 To help us get to know you better, please provide a short response to one of the following questions

-At Lewis & Clark, we strive to be an inclusive community.
-Reflecting on a part of your identity (for example, your culture, race, ability status, sex, gender identity/expression, sexual orientation, national origin, political affiliation, religion, age, or veteran status, etc.), share with us an experience where you engaged with difference.
+At Lewis & Clark, we strive to be an inclusive community where students benefit from exchanging ideas with people from many different backgrounds.
+Reflecting on a part of your identity (for example, your culture, race, ability status, sex, gender identity/expression, sexual orientation, national origin, political affiliation, religion, age, or veteran status, etc.), share with us a time when you benefited from engaging with someone who is different from you.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.